 Fire Ratings: Cables connecting public safety electronic equipment must meet a two-hour fire rating.

-Hardware and Coverage Requirements
+In-Building Public Safety Network Hardware and Coverage Requirements

 Unlike traditional Cellular DAS designs, public safety networks require access in parts of buildings that are infrequently used.
 Elevators, fire escapes, fire pump rooms, and emergency exits all require public safety network access, as these are the areas that first responders communicate from in the event of a crisis.